smsharma/jax-conditional-flows/README.md

 ## Examples
 - See [notebooks/example.ipynb](notebooks/example.ipynb) for a simple usage example.
-- See [notebooks/sbi.ipynb](notebooks/sbi.ipynb) for an example application in neural simulation-based estimation (conditional posterior estimation).
+- See [notebooks/sbi.ipynb](notebooks/sbi.ipynb) for an example application for neural simulation-based inference (conditional posterior estimation).

 ## Basic usage